 The Virtual Disk Records section lists all the configured VDs tracked by the DDF structure.
-It has global context and must be stored on all configured physical disks.
+It has global context and MUST be stored on all configured physical disks.
 The length of this section is variable and is a function of the maximum number of configurable virtual disks supported by the system implementation.
-It is RECOMMENDED that the maximum number of configurable VDs supported result in a block (512 byte) aligned Virtual Disk Records section.
-The Virtual Disk Records section MUST adhere to the field definitions and uses described in Table 22.
+The Virtual Disk Records section MUST adhere to the field definitions and uses described in Table 25.

-Table 22: Virtual Disk Records Fields
+Table 25: Virtual Disk Records Fields

-Element Size (Bytes) Description Signature 4 Unique Signature for Virtual_Disk_Records Section (See Table 17) CRC 4 CRC for the section (See Section 5.3).
+Element Size Description (Bytes) Signature 4 Unique Signature for Virtual_Disk_Records Section (See Table 20) CRC 4 CRC for the section (See Section 5.3).
 The CRC covers the entire Virtual Disk Records section.
-Populated_VDEs 2 Number of Virtual Disk Entries used/configured Max_VDE_Supporte 2 Maximum number of VDEs supported by the d implementation Reserved 52 Filled with 0xFF Virtual_Disk_Ent vari- 64 Byte VDEs.
-The number of VDEs in this field is ries able equal to Max_VD_Entries.
+Populated_VDEs 2 Number of Virtual Disk Entries used/configured Max_VDE_Supporte 2 Maximum number of VDEs supported by the d implementation

+Reserved 52 Filled with 0xFF

+Virtual_Disk_Ent vari- 64 Byte VDEs.
+The number of VDEs in this field is

+ries able equal to Max_VD_Entries.